-AZD9291 is an oral, potent, selective, irreversible inhibitor of both EGFR-TKI sensitising and resistance mutations in NSCLC with a significant selectivity margin over wild-type EGFR.
-AZD9291 will be administered orally as one 80 mg tablet once a day.
+AZD9291 is an oral, potent, selective, irreversible inhibitor of both EGFR mutation and T790 mutations in NSCLC with a significant selectivity margin over wild-type EGFR.
+AZD9291 will be administered orally as a 80 mg tablet once a day.
 A cycle of treatment is defined as 21 days of once daily AZD9291 treatment.